dnal01/programming-questions/README.md

 <ol>
   <li>I do not understand how somebody can get an access to my database or data.</li>
   <li>Tablet devices does not have Tomcat, do they?
 Do they have java executor?
 And how to run my application on a tablet devices?</li>
+  <li>How deployment of program works?
+Do I need to know which server is used and configure my app for that server, not for Tomcat?
+Then I skip tomcat when they use another server?
+And I just send a war file at the end, right?</li>
 </ol>
 <h2>Prioority II</h2>
 <ol>